mage0r/WS2811_bar/README.md

 SPECIAL THANKS
 ------------
 To the creators and maintainers of the KiCAD open-source EDA suite.
-To the HackMelbourne (CCHS) community of Melbourne, Australia.
+To the HackMelbourne (CCHS, http://hackmelbourne.org) community of Melbourne, Australia.
 Especially Lachlan Maher, and Bob Powers.
 To all other open-source developers whose countless hours supported every other aspect of this design.
 Extra thanks to Bob because I copied his README.md almost verbatim...